Royal Museums of Fine Arts of Belgium: 20th and 21st centuries

 In 2004, the museum embarked on a restructuring programme with the aim of making its collections more accessible and reaching a wider audience.
-The museum's curator, Michel Draguet, wished to bring together different collections of federal institutions and set up specific museums that better highlighted a particular sub-collection.
+The museum's then-curator, Michel Draguet, wished to bring together different collections of federal institutions and set up specific museums that better highlighted a particular sub-collection.
 In 2009, the Magritte Museum was established for this purpose.
 In 2013, the Fin-de-Siècle Museum opened in the underground halls, which had housed the Museum of Modern Art since 1984.
 The closure of the Museum of Modern Art, however, was met with much protest, but this also marked the start of the concretisation of a new international museum for modern and contemporary art at a different location in Brussels.
 This new museum should be able to open by 2022.
 The collection would consist of the works of art from the closed museum, from loans of private collectors and from the collections of large banking institutions.

 Museums

-There are six museums connected with the Royal Museums of Fine Arts of Belgium; two of them are located in the main building—the Oldmasters Museum or Museum of Ancient Art—whose collections cover European art until 1750, and the Museum of Modern Art.
+There are six museums connected with the Royal Museums of Fine Arts of Belgium; two of them are located in the main building: the Oldmasters Museum or Museum of Ancient Art, whose collections cover European art until 1750; and the Museum of Modern Art.
 These museums are situated in the downtown Royal Quarter, on the Coudenberg, in Brussels.
 The Magritte Museum, opened in 2009, and Fin-de-Siècle Museum, opened in 2013, are adjacent to the main building.
 The smaller Constantin Meunier Museum and the Antoine Wiertz Museum, dedicated to these two Belgian artists, are located a few kilometers from the city centre.